EthLeigh/dont-starve-neuro/README.md

 - Explore - `explore`: Explores in a random direction until another action is called. **Currently quite janky and will pick a new direction every 5 seconds**.
 - Interact - `interact`: Interacts with a nearby entity/interactible.

+> These actions will only be registered when the game over screen is visible.

+- Retry - `retry`: Creates a new save.
+- Exit to Main Menu - `exit_to_main_menu`: Exits to the main menu.

 ## Context Messages

 - Enter Darkness: "Your character is in the dark, run to the nearest light source or make one.
 Your character will lose sanity and get attacked by shadow monsters."